shinimol1983/opennms-tutorials-1/session4/Exercise-4-1.md

 Note that `<logmsg dest="donotpersist">` means that this event is never persisted to the database so we should only ever see the new event from the translator and not this original one.

-We want to translate this into a more useful event definition `uei.opennms.org/translator/traps/SNMP_Link_Down` In the translated event we need to create `IfDescr`, `IfName` and `ifAlias` parameters.
+We want to translate this into a more useful event definition `uei.opennms.org/translator/traps/SNMP_Link_Down`.

+In the translated event we need to create `IfDescr`, `IfName` and `ifAlias` parameters in order to display them with the following event definition.

 ```
    <event>
       <uei>uei.opennms.org/translator/traps/SNMP_Link_Down</uei>